MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 Here's the workflow:

 When a user goes to [reviews.ai2prod.com](http://reviews.ai2prod.com) from his browser, a request is sent to the DNS server which in turn redirects it to a load balancer.
 The load balancer redirects its request to an EC2 instance inside a target group.
 Finally, when docker-compose receives the request on port 8050, it redirects it to the Dash container.

 So how did we build this workflow?
 Below are the main steps.

 **Deploy the app on an EC2 instance**

-So the very first step to our deployment journey is launching an instance to deploy our app on.
+The very first step to our deployment journey is launching an instance to deploy our app on.

 To do this, go to the EC2 page of the [AWS Console](https://console.aws.amazon.com/ec2), and click n the "launch Instance".